WOODMAN, SPARE THAT TREE!

 Thus, there was no trespass.
 And, of course, no trees left standing, either.

 Chinn v.
 Hess, 2007 Cal.
 App.
 Unpub.
 LEXIS 3942, 2007 WL 1430192 (Cal.App.
 1 Dist., May 16, 2007).
 Chinn and Hess owned adjoining properties.
 Chinn rented her place to the Schmidts.
 Chinn and Hess had agreed to build a new fence, which they had hired Forrest to complete.
-While he was building it, he cut down a plum tree on Chinn’s land which obstructed the planned fence.
+While he was building it, he cut down a plum tree on Chinn’s land that obstructed the planned fence.

 Chinn sued Hess and Forrest for trespass and wrongful tree cutting under California Code of Civil Procedure § 733.
-Forrest claimed he had begun merely by trimming the tree, but the Schmidts came outside and agreed with him the tree should come down.
+Forrest claimed he had begun merely by trimming the tree, but the Schmidts came outside and agreed the tree should come down.
 The Schmidts denied this, but the weight of the evidence caused the trial court to believe Mr. Forrest.

 The trial court found for Hess and Forrest.
 Chinn appealed.

 Held: The plum tree remained cut down (of course, it would have at any rate), but Mrs. Chinn was not entitled to treble damages under California Code of Civil Procedure 733.
 The trial court had found that Mrs. Chinn hadn’t proved that Forrest had proceeded without consent, but Mrs. Chinn complained that it wasn’t her obligation to prove lack of consent, it was Forrest’s and Hess’s duty to prove they had consent.